7997275647/GoogleTest-Framework/README.md

 ```

 ## Howo make changes
-1. create a feature branch either on the Gitlab UI or via git
+1. create a feature branch either on the Github UI or via git
 ```
 git checkout -b feature1
 ```